Use the ‘meal plan rotation’ system so you can make easy meal plans in no time!

 Have you ever heard of ‘the mental load’?

-If you’re a mom, you probably know exactly what I mean: it’s the extra load of responsibility for the family that is typically carried by the mother.
+If you’re the primary parent in your household, you probably know exactly what I mean: it’s the extra load of responsibility for the family that is typically carried by that designated parent.

 It’s remembering doctor’s appointments, switching out winter clothes for summer, organizing the babysitter for date night.
-It’s the little things that fathers, as important and helpful as they are and can be, often don’t even think about.
+It’s the little things that the non-primary parent, as important and helpful as they are and can be, often don’t even think about.

 And that mental load is draining, right?!

-But guess what: creating a solid, simple meal plan for busy moms like implementing a rotation system can ease that mental load.
+But guess what: creating a solid, easy meal plan, like implementing a rotation system, can ease that mental load.

 Instead of meal planning being something you need to take care of every week, you can just cross the meal plan figuring out right off the list.
 It’s taken care of for a while.